 There are nice views overlooking the valley from the fields and roads.

-From here the trail goes a bit down a driveway then turns right into a field and eventually into the forest again before emptying into a couple tractor paths and fields that lead you to Route 13.
+From here, the trail goes down a driveway, then turns right into a field and eventually into the forest again before emptying into a couple of tractor paths and fields that lead you to Route 13.

 Below is a map of the second part of the section and some photos of the overlooks.
 Click to expand the images for better viewing.